Mathématique: Chapter 40

 “Maybe don’t overthink it,” Young offered.

-“That’s terrible advice,” Rush said.
-“I’m certain there’s no such thing as overthinking.”
+“Terrible advice,” Rush said.
+“There’s no such thing as overthinking.”

 “I was otherwise engaged,” Rush replied.
 “Every day.”

-“Or design an algorithm that will guide your decision-making,” Rush replied.
-“For example, if Jackson refuses to admit that you’re actually on a date, then I’d say post-dinner coffee loses all significance.”
+“Or design an algorithm that’ll guide your decision-making,” Rush replied.
+“For example, if Jackson refuses to admit that you’re on a date for the entire night, then post-dinner coffee loses all significance.”

-“I’m pretty sure you don’t need an algorithm to tell you that,” Young said.
+Young rolled his eyes at Rush.
+“Pretty sure you don’t need an algorithm to tell you that.”

-“Of that, I have no doubt,” Rush replied dryly.
+“Of that, I’ve no doubt,” Rush replied dryly.

 Vala rounded the doorframe with a vanishing flash of blue and pink, leaving Rush and Young in the quiet infirmary.

-“I happen to be atypically gifted in the art and science of algorithm design,” Rush replied.
-“And whether one is explicitly aware of it or not, all decision making is fundamentally algorithmic in structure.”
+“I happen to be gifted in the art and science of algorithm design,” Rush replied.
+“And whether one is explicitly aware of it or no, all decision making is algorithmic in structure.”

-“The guy is really not that bad,” Young said.
+“The guy is not that bad,” Young said.

-“So you keep asserting,” Rush replied.
-He looked back at Young.
-“Any chance that you might be able to find me a laptop?”
+“So you keep asserting.”
+Rush arched a brow at Young.
+“Any chance y’might find me a laptop?”

 Young picked it up and leafed through the pages of impressive looking equations.
-“Genius level IQ fully present and accounted for, it seems like?”
+“Genius level IQ fully present and accounted for?”

 “So it would appear,” Rush replied.
-“One can never be certain, of course, when one is trying to replicate a subjective experience.”
+“One can never be certain, of course, when replicating a subjective experience.”

-“Speaking of subjectivity,” Young said, pausing as Rush looked up, a faintly amused cast to his expression, “how are you feeling?”
+“Speaking of subjectivity,” Young said, “how are you feeling?”

 Rush nodded.
 “Any chance you can get me out of here?”